The IMF's Rapid Financing Instrument (RFI)

 Access under the RFI is limited to 37.5 percent of quota per year and 75 percent of quota on a cumulative basis.
 The level of access in individual cases depends on the country’s balance of payments need.
 Financial assistance provided under the RFI is subject to the same financing terms as the Flexible Credit Line (FCL), the Precautionary and Liquidity Line (PLL) and Stand-By Arrangements (SBA), and should be repaid within 3¼ to 5 years.

 Financial assistance under the RFI is provided in the form of outright purchases without the need for a full-fledged program or reviews.
 A member country requesting RFI assistance is required to cooperate with the IMF to make efforts to solve its balance of payment difficulties and to describe the general economic policies that it proposes to follow.
 Prior actions may be required where warranted.

 Broader IMF engagement

-The RFI can accommodate repeated use over a limited number of years, including in cases where the RFI facilitates progress toward building the ability to implement a full-fledged Fund-supported economic program.
-Repeated use of the RFI is possible if the balance of payments need is caused primarily by an exogenous shock or the country has established a track record of adequate macroeconomic policies, including through a staff monitored program.
+While financing under the RFI is often a one-off purchase in the case of an urgent balance of payments need of limited duration, there is scope for repeat use.
+A repeat use of the RFI within any three-year period is possible if the balance of payments need is caused primarily by an exogenous shock, or the country has established a track record of adequate macroeconomic policies, including through a staff monitored program.

-As under the RCF, ENDA, and EPCA, policy advice is an essential component of the IMF’s assistance under the RFI.
-In cases of post-conflict and other fragile situations, technical assistance is also important for building capacity to implement comprehensive macroeconomic policies.
-Areas of focus include building statistical capacity and establishing and organizing fiscal, monetary, and exchange institutions to help build tax and government expenditure capacity, payment, credit, and foreign exchange operations.
+As under the RCF, in addition to the provision of emergency assistance under the RFI, the Fund may also provide technical assistance to build the country’s capacity to implement comprehensive macroeconomic policies.
+Areas of focus may include building statistical capacity and establishing and organizing fiscal, monetary, and exchange institutions to help build tax and government expenditure capacity, payment, credit, and foreign exchange operations.